anjandebnath/LLMAgent/Readme.md

 ##### Run the training pipeline
     `python run.py --training-pipeline `

+We'll start with two simple models, a SGD Classifier and a Random Forest Classifier, both batteries-included from `sklearn`.
+We'll train them both on the same data and then compare their performance.

 ##### Run the training pipeline with versioned artifacts
     `python run.py --training-pipeline --train-dataset-version-name=1 --test-dataset-version-name=1`

+Luckily, ZenML offers a *Model Control Plane*, which is a central register of all your ML models.

 ##### Run the inference pipeline
     `python run.py --inference-pipeline `